Foundations and covid-19

 Communications: We will provide timely and relevant information to members through our usual communications channels (Funders’ News, Trust & Foundation News, Twitter).
 Register on our website and update your communications preferences to make sure you receive everything electronically.

-Collaboration: We are in constant communication with other infrastructure bodies and members to ensure needs are being met and, importantly, that civil society’s voice is being heard within government.
+Collaboration: We are working on a collaborative Hub to enable collaboration between funders; find out more here.
+We are in constant communication with other infrastructure bodies and members to ensure needs are being met and, importantly, that civil society’s voice is being heard within government.
 We’ve already taken a number of actions together and we continue to support one another in whatever ways we can.

 What foundations are doing